marrlab/BatchDetect/README.md

 ## Automatic feature extraction

-The package also considers that there no available feature set.
+The package also considers that there is no available feature set.
 We also provided an automatic feature extraction based on first and second Order image features.
+The only requirement is to provide a `metadata` dataframe with the column `file`.

 You can create a feature dataframe by simply using the following: